There Are Seasons for Quiet, and Seasons for Becoming

 The soul is seasonal.

-And just like the natural world cycles through winter’s hush and spring’s unfurling, so too do we.
+Just as the natural world moves through winter’s hush and spring’s unfurling, so too do we.

 Neither season is better than the other.

-They are simply different parts of the same sacred unfolding.
+They are simply different movements in the same sacred unfolding.

 You don’t have to force one when you’re in the other.

-You don’t have to push your way into becoming when your soul is asking for stillness.
+You don’t have to push yourself into becoming when your soul is asking for stillness.

-You don’t have to shrink yourself back into quiet when what’s rising wants to be seen.
+And you don’t have to shrink yourself back into quiet when what’s rising within you wants to be seen.

 Trust the season you’re in.